Janja Garnbret: Competition climbing

 In 2015, her first year of eligibility for the IFSC Climbing World Cup, she placed seventh in the overall lead climbing standings.
 The same year, she also placed first in a Swedish bouldering event, the "La Sportiva Legends Only", ahead of Shauna Coxsey, Mélissa Le Nevé, Juliane Wurm, and Anna Stöhr.
 She also won the bouldering gathering Melloblocco in 2015.

 In 2016, she won most of the IFSC competitions in which she participated.
-She won the World Cup in lead and combined disciplines, the World Championships in lead, and the World Youth Championships in lead and bouldering.
+She won the World Cup in lead and combined (Note: The combined discipline included results from lead, boulder and speed) disciplines, the World Championships in lead, and the World Youth Championships in lead and bouldering.
 Garnbret also won the Adidas Rockstars 2016 contest (an invitational contest for the world's best bouldering athletes), defeating Jessica Pilz in the superfinal.
 She also won Rock Master in 2016, and then again in 2018.

 In 2017, she won the World Cup in lead and combined disciplines, the combined title in the European Championships, and ranked second in bouldering in the World Cup and the European Championships.

 In 2018, she defended her World Cup titles in lead and combined disciplines and placed fourth in bouldering by winning two golds and one silver, after participating in just 3 out of 7 events (due to school commitments).
 Moreover, she won the World Championships in both bouldering and combined.
 She was close to also winning the Lead Climbing World Championships, where she earned the silver medal by topping the final route in 4 minutes and 38 seconds, just 11 seconds slower than Jessica Pilz, who won the Championship.

 In 2019, she dominated the bouldering World Cup by solving 74 problems out of 78 and winning every event throughout the season.
 Throughout six events, she placed first in six qualifications, four semifinals and six finals.
 This feat had never been achieved before in the history of competition climbing.
 The same year, Garnbret won three out of four disciplines at the 2019 IFSC Climbing World Championships, taking gold in lead, bouldering, and combined.
 Her win in the combined event qualified her for a spot at the 2020 Summer Olympics.
 Towards the end of 2019, she hired Roman Krajnik as her personal coach.

 In 2021, she began the 2021 IFSC Climbing World Cup season with a win in bouldering at Meiringen in April before finishing second in Salt Lake City, ending her streak of bouldering World Cup wins at nine.
-In the same year, she became the first ever female Olympic champion in sport climbing, taking gold in the women's combined event at the 2020 Summer Olympics.
+In the same year, she became the first female Olympic champion in sport climbing, taking gold in the inaugural women's combined event at the 2020 Summer Olympics.